wayblueorg/wayblue/CONTRIBUTING.md

 This project and everyone participating in it is governed by the [CONTRIBUTING.md Code of Conduct](/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to jorge.castro@gmail.com
+Please report unacceptable behavior to secureblueadmin@proton.me

 ## I Have a Question

-> If you want to ask a question, ask in the [discussion forum](https://github.com/orgs/ublue-os/discussions)
+> If you want to ask a question, ask on the [issues page](https://github.com/wayblueorg/wayblue/issues)

 ## I Want To Contribute